kimmobrunfeldt/howto-everything/fedora-for-dev.md

 ## Configuration

+* Settings -> Applications, disable notifications for all unnecessary apps.
+* Settings -> Displays -> Night Light tab: Schedule Night light in the evenings.
+Easier for your eyes.
+* Settings -> Sound.
+Drag System Sounds volume to zero to disable Gnome UI feedback sounds.
+* Settings -> Power.
+Configure so that you can leave a script running while on AC and laptop won't automatically shutdown or suspend.
+* Settings -> Keyboard shortcuts
+    * Set alt + w for closing window
+    * Set alt + q as a new command for `xkill`.
+See https://blog.christophersmart.com/2009/07/29/simple-graphical-kill-in-gnome/#:~:text=Click%20on%20the%20right%20hand,simply%20by%20clicking%20on%20it.

+         *Old habits from macOs..*

+* Open Clocks app, add world clocks for all relevant office locations.
+These clocks appear in the notification menu when you click top bar clock.
+* Install Gnome Tweaks (appears as "Tweaks" app) to control even more Gnome options
+    * Extensions
+        * Set "overlay a tasteful logo" to disabled
+    * Top bar
+        * Disable Activities Overview Hot Corner
+        * Clock: Weekday and date on
+        * Calendar: Week numbers on
+    * Window Titlebars
+        * Titlebar Buttons, enable minimize and maximize
+    * Workspaces
+        * Set to Static Workspaces -> 2

 * Configure windowing to use X11 instead of new default Wayland: https://docs.fedoraproject.org/en-US/quick-docs/configuring-xorg-as-default-gnome-session/

    With Wayland, bluetooth mouse refresh rate was very slow and sluggish.